QuantumSavory/QuantumClifford.jl/docs/src/manual.md

 - _ZZ, 0, 0x02)
 ```

-When the projection is consistent with the stabilizer (i.e. the mesurement result is not `nothing`),
+When the projection is consistent with the stabilizer (i.e. the measurement
-this would trigger an expensive canonicalization procedure in order to calculate the measurement
+result is not `nothing`), this would trigger an expensive canonicalization
+procedure in order to calculate the measurement result (unless we are using more
-result (unless we are using more advanced data structure to represent the state).
+advanced data structures to represent the state, which are discussed later).
+If
-If all you want to know is whether the projection is consistent with the stabilizer, but
+all you want to know is whether the projection is consistent with the
-you do not care about the measurement result, you can skip the canonicalization and calculation of
+stabilizer, but you do not care about the measurement result, you can skip the
-the result.
+canonicalization and calculation of the result.

 ```jldoctest proj
 julia> project!(copy(s), P"-ZZI", keep_result=false)